afif95/nextjs-the-wild-oasis/README.md

 *leak to public in the browser: NEXT_PUBLIC_SOME_VAR=

-configure these settings using NextAuth.js and Google Developer Console
+configure these settings using Supabase, NextAuth.js and Google Developer Console

 command (dev mode): npm run dev